-Revenue Recognition
+Revenue Recognition.
 We recognize revenues when products are shipped and the customer takes ownership and assumes risk of loss, collection of the relevant receivable is probable, persuasive evidence of an arrangement exists and the sale price is fixable or determinable.
 Commission income is accounted for on the accrual basis.

-Inventories
+Inventories.
 Inventories are recorded at the lower of cost or market value.
-Cost is determined on the weighted average basis for raw materials, and on the basis of actual manufacturing costs for work-in-progress and finished goods.
+Cost is determined on the weighted average basis for raw materials.
+For work in progress and finished goods, the cost is determined based on calculation of accumulated actual direct and indirect costs.

-Allowance for doubtful accounts receivable
+Allowance for doubtful accounts receivable.
 The allowance for doubtful accounts receivable is calculated on the basis of specific identification of customer balances.
 The allowance is determined based on management's estimate of the aged receivable balance considered uncollectible, based on historical experience, aging of the receivable and information available about specific customers, including their financial condition and the volume of their operations.

-Fixed assets
+Fixed assets.
 Assets are recorded at cost.
 Depreciation on property and equipment is calculated using the straight-line method over the estimated useful lives of the assets.
 Machinery and equipment purchased under capital lease arrangements are recorded at the present value of the minimum lease payments at lease inception.
 Such assets and leasehold improvements are depreciated and amortized respectively, using the straight-line method over the shorter of the lease term or estimated useful life of the asset.

-Impairment in Value of Assets
+Impairment in Value of Assets.
 Long-lived assets and certain identifiable intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-Recoverability of assets to be held and used is measured by a comparison of the carrying amount of the asset group to the undiscounted future net cash flows expected to be generated by the asset or the asset group.
+Recoverability of assets to be held and used is measured by a comparison of the carrying amount of the asset or asset group to the undiscounted future net cash flows expected to be generated by the asset or the asset group.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.